Path length: 28 miles

 Width: 880 yards

 This summary looks at the strongest tornado that occurred on March 11, 1963.
 It moved across portions of Cullman County, AL. The tornado was first reported in the Valley Grove Community.
-It moved to the northeast through Phelan, Berlin and Fairview.
+It moved to the northeast through Phelan, Berlin, and Fairview.
 Approximately 20 homes and 20 farm buildings were demolished.
 120 homes and several other buildings were damaged.
-There were 2 fatalities and 6 injuries.
-Per Thomas Grazulis in Significant Tornadoes, the deaths occurred in homes: one in Good Hope and one in Berlin.
+There were two fatalities and six injuries.
+Per Thomas Grazulis in Significant Tornadoes, the deaths occurred in homes: one in Good Hope and the other in Berlin.

 Click map to enlarge.